Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

     This indicator will be yellow (or blue on light mode) for new cards only.
     After the first review, the indicator will be the same color as the default info circle (grey).

-Results are greyed out if the word is from a new card, just like for Kanji Hover.
+The tooltip behaves very similarly properties to Kanji hover's tooltip:

+* New cards are greyed out.
+* You can click on words to open them in Anki's card browser.
+* Pitch accent is shown without requiring the user to hover over the word by default.
+    This is different from Kanji hover's tooltip.

 See [here](tooltipresults.md) for information on how the examples are chosen, and how to customize it.